neverbiasu/ModelScope-Top-LoRAs/README.md

 - The UI intentionally uses a conservative LoRA detection heuristic.
 To adjust detection, edit `top_loras/filter.py`.
 - The `cache/` directory and downloaded images are normally not committed; add `cache/` to `.gitignore` if desired.
-- For API debugging, use `python scripts/test_api.py --token YOUR_TOKEN`.
+- For API debugging, use `MODELSCOPE_DEBUG=1 python app.py

 ---